skip navigation

 Explanation of Age Groups

 We follow the US Soccer Guidelines for youth soccer and have adjusted our programs accordingly in recent years.
-Click on the file below to identify what age group your player is in for the current soccer season.

-This change had disrupted existing (and particularly older) travel soccer teams nationally, and the PWSC implemented procedures to try to mitigage the impact on the players in the club.
 For younger players just starting out, the primary impact is possibly playing with players from a different grade -- as a result, though, it gives boys and girls an opportunity to make friends with players they may not have otherwise played a sport with.
 However, younger players that adhere to the birth year age grouping will be accustomed to playing with players from other grades at the outset.

 The PWSC suggests that all players, including those in our younger intramural programs, register for the appropriate birth year age group based on the US Soccer guidelines.
 That being said, for the youngest groups, since they are not playing in any outside league sanctioned by US Soccer (and subject to age restrictions), we are able to provide a bit more flexibility for players that wish to start out with players in the same grade.
 Of course, once those players "graduate" to a travel-style program, we can no longer offer that flexibility (due to league rules), so those players will experience disruption with the players they are grouped with at some point down the road.